January 1, 2019

-The New Year brings a sense of renewal that lasts for months and even years.
-However, the challenge that many people face is a well thought-out list that may get stuck in a drawer for the better part of the year.
+The New Year brings a sense of renewal that lasts for months.
+However, the challenge that many people face is a well-thought-out list that may get stuck in a drawer for the better part of the year.

-This common theme of not reaching goals only seems to increase as the years go on.
+This common theme of not reaching goals only seems to increase as the year goes on.
 So here are 4 simple ways to help you make your goals last.

 1. Be SMART about your goal planning

 When making resolutions, it’s important to think SMART.